LibreTexts/ngshare/api-specifications.md

 ### Timestamp
 A timestamp of when a user initiates the assignment submission process.
 It follows the [format](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) `"%Y-%m-%d %H:%M:%S.%f %Z"`.
 For example, "2020-01-30 10:30:47.524219 UTC".

+### Note on Removals
+Currently removing something will remove relevant objects and relations in database, but the actual files are not removed from the file system.

+If storage space is a problem, the administrators can dump the database and remove files from the file system that are not referenced by the database.

 ---

 ## Exchanging multiple files